aws-samples/serverless-patterns/cognito-appsync-bedrock/README.md

 - [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Node and NPM](https://nodejs.org/en/download/) installed (Node.js 20.x recommended as used by the Lambda function)
 - [AWS Cloud Development Kit (AWS CDK)](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) installed
 - This pattern is region-driven.
-Deploy it in the AWS region where your Bedrock model or inference profile is available.
+Deploy it in an AWS Region that supports the selected Bedrock model or inference profile.
-- The default Bedrock target is the Amazon Nova inference profile `apac.amazon.nova-lite-v1:0`
+- The default Bedrock target is the global Amazon Nova 2 Lite inference profile `global.amazon.nova-2-lite-v1:0`, which is available from `ap-south-1` and other [documented source Regions](https://docs.aws.amazon.com/bedrock/latest/userguide/model-card-amazon-nova-2-lite.html#model-card-amazon-nova-2-lite-regions).
-- If you switch the pattern back to an Anthropic model, make sure the account already has the required model access and any provider-specific approval completed
+- Access to Amazon Bedrock foundation models is enabled by default when the caller has the required AWS Marketplace and IAM permissions.
+Anthropic models additionally require a one-time use-case submission before first use.

 ## Architecture